ofhellsfire/python-notes/notes/pytest/readme.md

 `--markers` - show registered markers.

+`--pdb` - get into standard interactive debugger pdb on test failures.

 ## Tests Project Layout (Best Practice)

 - All of the tests are kept in `tests` folder and separate from the package source files in `src`.